olsonse/pdq/doc/manual.rst

 If the ``length`` of a line is shorter than 14 words, the remaining coefficients (or parts of coefficients) are set to zero.

 The coefficients can be interpreted as two's complement signed integers or as unsigned integers depending depending on preference and convenience.
-The word order is the same as the byte order of the USB protocol: little-endian.
+The word order is the same as the byte order of the USB protocol: little-endian (least significant word first).

 The scaling of the coefficients is as follows: